sukykaur/AzureGDPR/PaaSWebAppOverview.md

 ### Virtual Network
 The architecture defines a private VNet with an address space of 10.200.0.0/16.

-**Network Security Groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
+**Network security groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
 NSGs can be used to secure traffic at a subnet or individual VM level.
 The following NSGs exist:
 - 1 NSG for Application Gateway
 - 1 NSG for App Service Environment
 - 1 NSG for Azure SQL Database